How does Variable Shadowing work in JavaScript?

 Conclusion

-Variable shadowing is a concept in JavaScript where a variable declared in an inner scope with the same name as a variable in an outer scope hides the outer variable.
+Variable shadowing occurs when a variable declared in an inner scope with the same name as a variable in an outer scope hides the outer variable.
 This can lead to confusion, unintended changes, and unexpected results.
-By understanding the scoping rules and following best practices, such as using descriptive variable names and utilizing linters, you can mitigate the risks associated with variable shadowing.
-Being aware of this concept will help you write cleaner, more maintainable JavaScript code.

 If you enjoyed this piece, we've crafted a related article delving intoIncluding Framesets Inside Another Frameset in HTML.
 Explore it here.